AlexanderJaros/zodiac-app/README.md

 # zodiac-app
-Astrologt sign generating segment of app for final project for OPIM 244.
+Astrology sign generating segment of app for final project for OPIM 244.

 ## Setup